 •Copyright Agency Limited (CAL) (reproduction of published literary works).

 Contact details for these organisations are at the end of this chapter.

 Australia’s copyright law (unlike that of the USA) does not include a general defence to copyright infringement that the defendant’s use of the work was fair or for a purpose that should not be illegal.
 Instead, the Copyright Act sets out a number of specific circumstances in which reproducing a substantial part of a work does not infringe copyright.
 These circumstances are complex, and are not amended often enough to keep up with technological change.

 In June 2013, the Australian Law Reform Commission published a discussion paper recommending these specific provisions be replaced with a general exception to copyright infringement that the use of a copyright work was “fair use” in view of the purpose and character of the use, the nature of the copyright material, the extent of reproduction, and the effect of the use on the value of the copyright material.
+The Productivity Commission has made a similar recommendation in its 2015 draft report on intellectual property.
 Legislation to give effect to these recommendations has not been introduced.
 The specific exceptions in force at present are described below.